pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/wonders_part_1.md

 ## The Testament of Cycles

 The Testament of Cycles is, looking at at it simplistically, a book - but quite unlike any other book in existence.
 Firstly, it is not a physical object (although physical copies of parts of it have been made).
 It is data - data distributed across hundreds of thousands of exotic storage media maintained by hundreds of races across millennia of time.
-It is a history of the 10K from its earliest days to the present.
+It is a history of the Worlds from its earliest days to the present.
 It is incomplete, detailed, apocryphal and huge.
 It can be accessed from most computer networks, although the content and search capabilities will vary greatly.

-The Testament is spread across computer systems and storage media all over the 10K, with portions of it copied and the whole being added to all the time.
+The Testament is spread across computer systems and storage media all over the Worlds, with portions of it copied and the whole being added to all the time.
 There is speculation that many computer systems and individuals feed into the The Teastament to keep it up to date, and certainly it can be accessed from any number of systems.
 Ships will, as a matter of course, synchronize their copy of the Teatament with a colony’s while docked.

 There is also speculation that it is maintained by Ibiox, since that entity is in the habit of gathering massive amounts of information for no apparent reason.

-If you want to know anything about the 10K, check the Testament.
+If you want to know anything about the Worlds, check the Testament.
 Just be careful about the answer you get - it may not be up to date... or even correct.

 ## The Relic of Ginmoch